MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     - **Technical Constraints**: Azure infrastructure, 8-10 week timeline, security policies
     - **Out of Scope**: Features not included in this release

-    It's best to provide a comprehensive description of the feature.
-For example, if you didn't have the requirements document in the StakeholderDocs folder, you could provide the following description for the document upload and management feature:
+    It's best to prepare a comprehensive description of the feature ahead of time.
+However, if you didn't have a requirements document like the one in the StakeholderDocs folder, you can construct a shorter description that highlights the key points.
+For example, you can provide the following description for the document upload and management feature:

     ```plaintext
     Feature: Document Upload and Management for ContosoDashboard